Scentless e-cigarettes seen as health threat

 She suggested the town look at zoning restrictions, and Councilor Nancy Montgomery said the town attorney is reviewing that approach.

 Supervisor Richard Shea noted that the “marketing of these things to children is just ridiculous.
 And the federal government is idly letting it happen.
 What’ll they have next?
 Grape-flavored whiskey?”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.